 Branding

-Avoid costly mistakes when naming startups
+Avoid this costly mistake when naming your startup

 What happens next?
 You need to come up with a new name, and this time you know better than to skip the trademark attorney — you may even use some of the funding you’ve raised to work with an agency.
 You get new branding done, apply it to your website (now under a new URL), change all your social channels.
 Trash every single piece of collateral you’ve ever printed, any signage or merch with the old name.
 Rebuild your SEO with the new name and URL.
 Break the news about the change to your customers, field their confused questions for several months.

-You get the picture, it’s no fun.
+You get the picture, it’s not fun.

 So now we have wasted a ton of effort, not to mention thrown away perfectly good resources and suffered a morale blow.
 And because we’re on a time crunch, working with an agency and a trademark attorney may be more difficult and expensive than it would have been pre-launch.